 Why is Last mile Delivery So Expensive?

 Several internal and external factors make the cost of last mile delivery to be overwhelming.
 While internal factors can be controlled, external ones depend on the geopolitical scenarios and market situations.
-For example, fuel prices are not something an eCommerce firm can control, and at the same time controlling delivery equipment cost is feasible.
+For example, fuel prices are not something an eCommerce firm can control, and at the same time controlling delivery equipment costs is feasible.

 Some of the reasons why last mile delivery is so expensive are,